Mini Medical School

-Ever wanted to go to medical school but couldn't stomach the thought of a gross anatomy lab?
-Now you can, without the fear of exams, student loans or cadavers.
-Our annual Mini Medical School, which runs on our Round Rock campus each fall and on our Bryan campus each spring, brings the college’s clinical and research faculty into the community to offer current health-related information in a relaxed, educational atmosphere.
+Want to learn more about medicine and what its like to be in medical school?
+Now you can.
+Our annual Mini Medical School, which runs annually on our Round Rock and Bryan campuses, brings the college's clinical and research faculty into the community to offer current health-related information in a relaxed, educational atmosphere.

 By attending Mini Medical School sessions, you'll increase your comfort with medical terminology, enhance your scientific knowledge, gain new insights into medical research, and walk away with ideas and tips to apply to your own life.